 If a child is accidentally hurt during intimate care or misunderstands or misinterprets something, reassure the child, ensure their safety and report the incident to the DT or DDT.
 Report and record any unusual emotional or behavioural response by the child.
-A written record of concerns must be made available to parents and kept in the child's personal file.
+A written record of concern must be kept in the child's personal file and shared with parent if appropriate (unless safeguarding issue.)